rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 _Inledning - Bakgrund och syfte.
 Eventuell översiktbild här._

 ## Goals and Objectives
-_Mål och syften_
+_Mål och syften._

 ## Method
 _Hur vi gjorde det.
 Tillvägagångssätt.
-Vårt sätt_
+Vårt sätt._

 ## Target Audience
 _Målgrupp_

 ## Document Status
-Dokumentstatus _(I enlighet med ISO 9001: Utkast → Granskad → Godkänd → Publicerad → Arkiverad)_
+_Dokumentstatus (I enlighet med ISO 9001: Utkast → Granskad → Godkänd → Publicerad → Arkiverad)_
 > [!NOTE]
 > My work here is not finished yet.
 I need, among other things, to supplement with instructions on how each component should be configured to work together as well supplement with an overview image that explains how the whole thing works.